Flintpop/UpdateGuardian/README.md

 ## Introduction

-### ⚠️ UpdateGuardian is in beta.
-Expept bugs, even though it has been heavily tested
+### ⚠️ UpdateGuardian is discontinued and not reliable

 <br>
 UpdateGuardian is an automation system for updating a local network of Windows 10 PCs, designed to streamline and secure